Courtney Stodden Divorce From Doug Hutchinson Is Happening And It Might Get Messy

 Is anyone surprised that Courtney Stodden and Doug Hutchinson are headed for divorce?
-The busty blonde bombshell is reportedly ready to leave her much older husband and it turns out that age played a major factor in the breakdown of their marriage.
+The busty blonde bombshell is reportedly ready to leave her much older husband, and it turns out that age played a major factor in the breakdown of their marriage.

 Courtney and Doug got married back in 2011.
-She was only 16-years old at the time and he was 50-years old and their marriage required the permission of Courtney’s parents in order for the couple to make things legal.
+She was only 16-years old at the time, and he was 50-years old, and their marriage required the permission of Courtney’s parents for the couple to make things legal.
 Back when Courtney married the much older man, pretty much everyone said that the marriage wouldn’t last and was doomed to fall apart quicker than the unlikely couple got together.

 Now, nearly six years after first saying their vows, Courtney Stodden is ready to move on from her non-traditional marriage.
-Does that mean the naysayers can say “I told you so” or is a six year run long enough to bypass all of that?
+Does that mean the naysayers can say “I told you so” or is a six-year run long enough to bypass all of that?
 Courtney and Doug did manage to make it until she reached drinking age, after all.

 So, I basically fell in love with this beautiful turkey.
 She's so smart, intuitive, & precious.
 Please don't eat her or any other turkey ???? #animalrights #vegan #vegetarian